ShaggyHW/Rs3ServerSideXPTracker/README.md

 BEFORE CHECKING STATS OR GAINS YOU SHOULD LOBBY SO THE RSAPI UPDATES YOUR XP VALUES!

 BotPrefix - Every Message staring with !SHW will be considered a bot command

 	!SHW

-Commands:
+ADMIN COMMANDS:

+[]

+HOST

+	Host Prefix:

+		host

+		Usage - !SHW host command

+	COMMANDS:

+		new

+			Usage - !SHW host new "CompetitionName"

+USER

+	COMMANDS:

 		gainz

 			Usage - !SHW gainz username

-username not required IF command link was used previously Reponds with the xp gained since the last time the command was used
+			username not required IF command link was used previously

+		Reponds with the xp gained since the last time the command was used

 		gains

 			Usage - !SHW gainz username

-username not required IF command link was used previously Same as Gainz
+			username not required IF command link was used previously

+		Same as Gainz

 		listgainz

 			Usage - !SHW listgainz username;username;....;username (Currently Disabled!)

 		Same as gainz/gains but for multiple users

 		new

 			Usage - !SHW new username

 		Start tracking a new Account

 		stats

 			Usage - !SHW stats username

+			username not required IF command link was used previously

 		Responds with the current xp and levels

 		commands

 			Usage - !SHW commands

 		Responds with a link to the list of Commands

 		link

 			Usage - !SHW link username

 		Creates a link between the discord account that used the command and the rs3 username